Storm timber recovery - VicForests project plan

 Silvan Reservoir

 Melbourne Water has commenced an operation in Silvan Reservoir to remove the large quantity of debris following the June 2021 storms.
 VicForests has been engaged to assist with the removal.
-Timber recovery operations commenced on 24 March 2022.
+Works commenced in April 2022.
+Works that were put on hold due to wet weather conditions have resumed.